Water is a precious commodity; life would not be possible without it.

 - Collecting rainwater in a water butt, and use it for the garden.

 Most parts of London have combined drainage of surface water and foul waste.
 Surface water runoff comes from roof, roads and pavements; foul waste comes from toilets and sinks.
 They are cleaned together, then returned to the River Thames in East London.

 Unfortunately in heavy rain, the sewers overflow, tipping foul waste together with surface water into the River Thames, which kills the fish.
 This is made worse when we pave over our patios.

-In outer areas, and outside London, water and waste are kept separate.
+In some areas in Outer London and outside London, water and waste are kept separate.
 Rainwater run-off runs via drainage gullies into the nearest river.
 It doesn’t get cleaned before entering the river, so it’s important not to pour anything harmful into an outside drain.

-Our water supply comes from the rivers, and from natural aquafers which collect ground water, i.e. from gardens and parks, to the extent it doesn’t run off the surface.
+Our water supply comes from the rivers, and from natural aquifers which collect ground water, i.e. from gardens and parks, to the extent it doesn’t run off the surface.
 The water is cleaned and subject to rigorous tests, intended to ensure that it’s safe to drink.